JhnW/devana/doc_src/roadmap.rst

 ==================================

 Devana is still under development.
 Two main functional modules are planned: a parser and a code generator.
-For now, only parser is mostly done.
+For now, parser is mostly done and basic functionality of the code generator is working.
 Many additional functionalities, not assigned to these modules, are also missing.

 Parser
 -------